 Her hematocrit was 35 percent Arterial blood gas values on room air were pH 7.49, Pco, 34 mm Hg, and Pot 70 mm Hg.
 Serum creatinine level was 3.0 mg/dl, and BUN was 38 mg/dl.
 Microscopic urinalysis showed 75-100 RBCs, 1-3 WBCs, and few granular casts per high power field.
 There was 2+ albuminuria.
 The chest roentgenographic examination revealed a solitary 9×9 cm thick-walled cavity in the right upper lobe (Fig 1).
 Paranasal sinus films appeared normal.
 We performed transbronchial biopsies of the right upper lobe cavity under fluoroscopic guidance without complication; four samples of lung tissue were obtained.
 The serum creatinine and BUN levels rose to 6.5 mg/dl and 54 mg/dl, respectively, and a percutaneous renal biopsy was done.

 Two of the four lung tissue specimens demonstrated small pulmonary artery with lumenal occlusion by granulomatous inflammatory infiltrate composed of lymphocytes, macrophages, plasma cells, and giant cells.
 The vessel wall was focally necrotic with disruption of the internal elastic lamina (Fig 2A and B).
 Special stains were negative for mycobacteria and fungi.
 Kidney glomeruli showed focal segmental necrosis with associated crescent formation.
 Renal tubules and vessels were unremarkable.
 Immunofluorescent studies of the kidney for immunoglobulin, C3, and C4 gave negative results.
 Electron microscopy did not reveal electron-dense deposit along the glomerular basement membrane.
-A web drug store namely Canadian Neighbor Pharmacy is ready to satisfy all your needs if you are going to order drugs online.

 The patient was given therapy with intravenous methylpred-nisolone, 10 mg/kg daily for three days, then oral prednisone, 1.0 mg/kg/day.
 Cyclophosphamide, 3 mg/kg, was administered by mouth.
 Oliguria developed in the second hospital week, and the patient required dialysis for congestive heart failure.